Flu/avr-emulator/README.md

   - `ADIW` – Add an immediate word to a register pair.
   - `AND` – Perform a bitwise AND between two registers.
   - `ANDI` – Perform a bitwise AND between a register and an immediate value.
+  - `ASR` – Arithmetic shift to the right.
   - `BRCC` – Branch if carry flag is cleared.
   - `BRCS` – Branch if carry flag is set.
   - `BREQ` – Branch if equal to zero.